jlollis/seattle-python-401d9/class-09-deployment/notes/deployment.md

 ### In your Pyramid project

-1. Ensure your `setup.py` reflects any additional dependencies installed via `pip` for local development
+1. Ensure your `setup.py` reflects any additional dependencies installed via `pipenv` for local development

 ### On AWS
 _You can skip some of these steps if you already have the instances created._